travorhouse12/Salmon_Analysis/README.md

 **X:** Nora – This member will oversee which technologies to use for each step of the project.

 We have decided on these roles for one another but are not limited to role in any way.
 We will all be working through each role and helping one another with ideas and feedback which is important for the project to run smoothly!

-## VISUALIZATION OUTLINE

-This is a small mockup of potential visualization tools we can possibly use for our project:

--	Line Plots
--	Histograms
--	Scatter Plots
--	Matplotlib figures/diagrams
--	Bootstrap
--	HTML
--	Javascript/HTML for our website creation (i.e UFO / Mapping Earthquakes projects)
--	Heatmaps
--	Tableau Maps

 ## Progress Made to the Machine Learning Model as of 3/8
 ### Completed changes to primary data preprocessing and renamed file salmon_preprocessing_ws